ForestAdmin/agent-nodejs/docs/agent-customization/relationships/multiple-records.md

 This allows multiple records from one collection to be connected to multiple records from another.

-For instance, in a movie recommendation website, each user can rate many movies, and each movie can be rated by many users.
+For instance, on a movie recommendation website, each user can rate many movies, and each movie can be rated by many users.
-The three collections which are being used are `users` (the "origin" collection), `ratings` (the "throught" collection) and `movies` (the "foreign" collection).
+The three collections which are being used are `users` (the "origin" collection), `ratings` (the "through" collection), and `movies` (the "foreign" collection).

 ```javascript
 // Create one side of the relation ...